tektoncd/pipeline/docs/resources.md

 ### Variable substitution

-`Task` and `Condition` specs can refer resource params as well as pre-defined variables such as `path` using the variable substitution syntax below where `<name>` is the resource's `name` and `<key>` is one of the resource's `params`:
+`Task` and `Condition` specs can refer resource params as well as predefined variables such as `path` using the variable substitution syntax below where `<name>` is the resource's `name` and `<key>` is one of the resource's `params`: